bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 As you can see, `_foo_binary_impl` is now called twice - once for each target.

-Some readers will notice that "bzl evaluation" is printed again, although the evaluation of foo.bzl is cached after the call to `bazel query`.
+Some readers will notice that "bzl file evaluation" is printed again, although the evaluation of foo.bzl is cached after the call to `bazel query`.
 Bazel doesn't reevaluate the code, it only replays the print events.
 Regardless of the cache state, you get the same output.